-Course Supervisor: Dr. Joanna O. Masingila, 203 Carnegie, 315-443-1483, jomasing@syr.edu.
-Problems you cannot resolve with your instructor should be brought to the attention of the course supervisor.
+Course Supervisor: Dr. Joanna O. Masingila, 203 Carnegie, 315-443-1483, jomasing@syr.edu Problems you cannot resolve with your instructor should be brought to the attention of the course supervisor.

 Course Description: This course is one course in a two-course sequence.
-The course emphasizes learning through problem solving and uses the TI-73 (or TI-83/84 if student already has one) calculator as a learning tool.
+The course emphasizes learning through problem solving and uses the TI-83+ or TI-84 calculator as a learning tool.
 Topics include number concepts and relationships (including concepts of numeration, operations, number theory), probability, statistics and functions.
 The course is restricted to students in the Inclusive Elementary and Special Education program.